-This proposal describes a unique asset for Portland and the Hayden Island Manufactured Home Park.
-It combines a solar-powered EV charge station with a Nissan Leaf to provide low income residents with low cost car rental (\$3/hr to rent).
-Electric bike rentals would also be available for \$1/hr (for residents).
+This proposal describes a solar-powered EV charge station paired with a shared Nissan Leaf to provide low income residents on Hayden Island with low cost car rental (\$3/hr to rent).
+Electric bike would also be rented for \$1/hr (for residents).
+This concept would also act as a proof of concept for an island-wide electric shuttle.

 In addition, it utilizes a bi-directional charge station, enabling the park to save money by powering the adjoining laundry and shower facility FROM the vehicle's battery.
-Combined savings on electricity (\$200) with income from EV rental (\$300) totals an estimated \$500/month, enabling self-sustaining operation.
+Savings on electricity (~\$150/month) combined with income from EV/bike rentals (\$500/mo) enables self-sustaining operation.